 Potential Risks and Side Effects of Gastric Balloons

 While the gastric balloon procedure is generally considered safe, it is not without its potential risks and side effects.
-Common side effects include nausea, vomiting, and abdominal discomfort, which typically subside within a few days post-procedure.
-However, in rare cases, these side effects can persist and may require the removal of the balloon.
+Common gastric balloon side effects include nausea, vomiting, and abdominal discomfort.
+These gastric balloon side effects are typically mild and subside within a few days post-procedure.
+However, in rare cases, these gastric balloon side effects can persist and may require the removal of the balloon.

 More serious complications, although rare, can also occur.
 These include gastric perforation, balloon deflation, and gastric obstruction.
 Gastric perforation is a serious condition where a hole forms in the stomach wall, which can lead to severe infection.
 Balloon deflation can cause the balloon to move through the digestive system, potentially causing a blockage that may require surgical intervention.